 We can expect Google to play a key role in the technology of IoT, smart cities, driverless cars, and the demand on edge computing continues to grow.

 Google Cloud Network Premium Tier is the first product to make use of Google’s innovative networking achievements.
 It allows clients to take advantage of Google’s network and the entire stack for delivering content at premium speed.
 With Google’s guarantees regarding latency.

-Kinsta is dedicated to providing the best WordPress managed hosting performance on a global scale.
-That’s why Kinsta is powered with Google Cloud for WordPress hosting and we use Google’s Premium Tier Network for all our hosting plans.
+Kinsta is dedicated to providing the best Application Hosting, Database Hosting, and Managed WordPress Hosting performance on a global scale.
+That’s why Kinsta is powered with Google Cloud hosting and we use Google’s Premium Tier Network for all our hosting plans.